nburkhalter/shounen_vocab_list/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Nothing technical here.
-This is my first original data science project outside of online certifications.
+This is my first original data science project outside of online certifications, so I wanted a place to share my progress.
 The inspiration came from my history of learning Japanese.
 I'm not much of a textbook learner, so when I set off on this incredibly rewarding adventure, I made one rule for myself: If it's not fun, stop doing it.

 So whether it was watching a show, reading manga, or practicing kanji strokes, if I got bored, I stopped and moved on to something else.
 I noticed that I would get the most bored/frustrated when reading a manga or watching an anime where I had to